[Esip-preserve] AGU 2020 Fall Meeting session IN005 - Advancing Opportunities for Current and Future Users of Earth and Space Science Data

 According to the AGU web site, "AGU Fall Meeting 2020 will be mostly virtual and remains the global convening meeting for the Earth and space sciences community.
 Featured meeting content will be held during the original 7-11 December dates, with additional content scheduled to best meet the needs of our international attendees around the world."

-The abstract submission website has been open for several days as you know, and the submission deadline is July 29 (23:59 EDT) .
+The abstract submission website has been open for a few weeks now as you know, and the submission deadline is July 29 (23:59 EDT) .

 We would like to welcome your submission to the following session.